-These advertising terms have NO defined meaning:
+These advertising terms have NO defined or agreed upon meaning:

-- Unscented - means the product doesn't have an odor that you can smell; however, it may contain a fragrance to mask it's natural scent.
+- Unscented - usually means the product doesn't have an odor that you can smell; however, it may contain a fragrance to mask it's natural scent.
 And some fragrances act as preservatives.
-Unfortunately, they are also one of the most common causes of allergies.
+Unfortunately, fragrances are also one of the most common causes of allergies.
 Instead of relying on manufacturer's claims, test products on the inside of your wrist for a day to see if you have a reaction.
 The most common ingredients that cause allergies are cinnamic alcohol, cinnamic aldehyde, eugenol, hydroxy-citronellal, geraniol, isoeugenol, and oak moss absolute.

 - Fragrance - This term can be listed as an ingredient.
 Law doesn't require manufacturers to list the ingredients in the fragrance because they are considered a trade secret.